-“I’d say, ‘Get your story in by 5,’ and they’d say, Inshallah”—Arabic for God willing, which mirrors a popular American saying: Man plans, God laughs.
+“I’d say, ‘Get your story in by 5,’ and they’d say, Inshallah”—Arabic for “God willing,” which mirrors the popular American saying: Man plans, God laughs.

-“I told them ‘but I want a girl.”
+“I told them, ‘but I want a girl.’ ”

 “I thought I cannot freak out or I’ll lose baby.
-I did yoga breathing, and told myself: Stay where you are, stay in the moment.”
+I did yoga breathing, and told my daughter: ‘Stay there, stay in.’ ”

 Her bodyguard, the Yemeni and UK governments, along with Torlot, worked to get them released, and within an hour had negotiated the women’s freedom—possibly by promising their captors something more highly valued in Yemen than peanut butter cups: cement.
 Although Steil doubts they ended up getting anything at all.